UNCLASSIFIED (U)

 (2) (U) Evidence of membership in a terrorist organization might include the individual’s taking of an oath or performance of some act that is a prerequisite of membership.
 A formal induction is not necessary for a finding of membership.

-(3) (U) Membership must be determined by considering all relevant facts, including, but not limited to, the following:
+(3) (U) Membership is determined by considering all relevant facts, including, but not limited to, the following:

 (a) (U) Acknowledgment of membership;